Configure Cacheable Objects and Regions

 Entity | This annotation marks a class as an Entity Bean.
 This class should at least have a package scope. |

-Table | This annotation allows you to define the details of the table to use for the purpose of persisting the entity in the database. |
+Table | TThis annotation specifies the details of the database table used to store the entity's data. |

 Id | The primary key of your Entity Bean is annotated with the @Id annotation.
 Depending on your table structure, this can either be a single field or a combination of multiple fields. |